Everyone has a lot to say about change.

 Today, the Kotter change management model is used by many organizations going through a change.

-Whether it’s making the transition to new business tools, changing the location, or restructuring processes and procedures, this framework can help you be highly successful in your endeavors.
+Whether it’s making the transition to new business tools such as a brand new hr software, changing the location, or restructuring processes and procedures, this framework can help you be highly successful in your endeavors.

 And how does that work?